ArunDeepakSekaran/shopping-cart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Login Component

+Basic login system, allowing users to enter a username and password to authenticate and access the application.
+The login process includes a username/password validation, password visibility toggle, and error handling for invalid login attempts.
+Successful login sets session data and redirects the user to the products page.

+username - scart
+password - scart123@

+##